310mc/https-310mc.github.io-tl/source/_posts/meteor_impact/second_half_p1.md

 {% endbubble %}
 {% bubble Madara %}
-Seriously?
+Seeeriously?
 But it’s been Japan’s version of fast food for centuries now!
 Even sushi was sold like this back in the old days, y’know?

 Oh well, guess no one’s familiar with that nowadays.
-I gotta keep up with the modern times too—especially now that we’ve become westernized since the Meiji era.
+I gotta keep up with the modern times, too—especially now that we’ve become westernized since the Meiji era.

-But anyway… I didn’t have any customers up until now, so I didn’t bother making any yaki onigiri yet… You’ll have to wait some time for yours.
+But anyway… I didn’t have any customers up until now, so I didn’t bother making any roasted onigiri yet… You’ll have to wait some time for yours.

 {% endbubble %}
 {% bubble Chiaki past %}